Carlos Santana Player Props: Pirates vs. Brewers

-On Friday, Carlos Santana (.500 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:05 PM ET.
+On Saturday, Carlos Santana (.634 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4 with a double) in his last appearance against the Padres.
+In his last appearance, he collected three extra-base hits (3-for-5 with two doubles, a home run and two RBI) against the Brewers.

 Carlos Santana Game Info & Props vs. the Brewers